 Evidence suggests that the presence of plants in indoor environments can promote wellbeing.
 Schools and workplaces have found that the more plants people are exposed to in their offices and classrooms, the fewer sick days they take.
 That’s a total win-win.

-In a day and age when technology reigns and face-to-face interactions have fallen by the wayside, spending time in the great outdoors has lost some of its popular appeal.
-Despite this, outdoor activities can play a major role in gaining and maintaining positive psychological health!
-By building communities with your fellow outdoorspeople, increasing your psychological… read more
+In a day and age when technology reigns and face-to-face interactions have fallen by the wayside, spending time outside has lost some of its appeal.
+Despite this, outdoor activity can play a major role in gaining and maintaining mental health.
+By building communities with your fellow outdoorspeople, increasing your psychological resilience, and just plain enjoying… read more

 Studies suggest that Floral Essences are a powerful adjunct to traditional therapy; while their effects tend to be more subtle than those of prescription medications, FEs have been known to reduce stress, anxiety, and low mood.

 Research suggests that simply looking at nature increases cognitive functioning, decreasing omission errors and resulting in more consistent task-responses.
 So when you’re feeling stuck or distracted, give yourself a microbreak (about 40 seconds) to stare at nature in any form.

 Wow, this summer has been a hot and sunny one!
 I hope everyone has had the opportunity to enjoy the sunshine, fresh air, and time outside.
 I know I look forward to my daily lunch breaks on the benches in Dupont Circle.
 The awesome part about the great outdoors is that nature positively impacts our… read more

 If life is a film and individuals are the cameras, one thing is for sure: we love our close up shots.
 It’s easy to become enveloped in our own quotidian dramas, from miscommunications at the office to frustrating commutes.
 Yet which camera shots are more beautiful, the close ups of the actors’ angry faces or… read more